 In addition to influencing speakers' impressions of listeners, asking questions can also affect listeners' impressions of speakers.
-In a second study, Chen et al. (2010) found participants who were asked to generate questions in response to a message containing an opposing viewpoint reported being more favorable toward and more willing to engage with people who held that viewpoint.
+In a second study using undergraduates (n = 49), Chen et al. (2010) found participants who were asked to generate questions in response to a message containing an opposing viewpoint reported being more favorable toward and more willing to engage with people who held that viewpoint (d = 0.30).
 Thus, even the process of coming up with follow-up questions can be beneficial in maintaining a positive interaction.
 Importantly, the researchers emphasize that when individuals ask questions, these should be elaboration questions.
 The researchers state that elaboration questions are "not asked in order to couch an argument in question form, nor to trap the other party into making a contradictory statement, but rather to gain greater understanding of the other's views."
 In their study, they guided participants to ask questions in this manner by telling them to "come up with three open-ended questions for the speaker that will help you better understand why he feels as he does."
 Therefore, it is important to note that question-asking can be effective, but only when the right kinds of questions are asked.
-Furthermore, it will be important to extend these findings by observing the effect of question-asking in true interactive contexts.
+Furthermore, it will be important to extend these findings by observing the effect of question-asking in fully interactive contexts, rather than controlled settings with a forced listener/speaker dichotomy.
 Overall, question-asking (or perspective-getting) seems to be a useful tool for both facilitating the accurate exchange of information and maintaining positive relations between interaction partners, such that defensive responding is less likely to occur.
+Given that these last two studies have small samples, more work should be done to replicate these findings; however, encouraging questionasking in conversations between people who disagree appears to be a promising area to investigate.